In this guide, we will discuss the safest dishes to use when it comes to mealtime.

 The first featured set of non-toxic dishes is this beautiful set of glass dinner plates from Anchor Hocking.

-These plates are made from tempered soda-lime glass, which is made from sand, soda ash, and limestone.
+Anchor crafts their plates from tempered soda-lime glass, made from sand, soda ash, and limestone.

-This heat strengthened glass is several times stronger than normal glass and has great shock resistance, making them very durable in case of drops or temperature changes.
+This heat strengthened glass is several times stronger than ordinary glass.
+It has excellent shock resistance, making them very durable in case of drops or temperature changes.

 These plates are some of the safest dishes to use because they are not made using any toxic metals or chemicals and are safe regardless of heat or scratching.